AFLplusplus/cov-analysis/README.md

 cov-analysis diff coverage_old.json coverage_new.json
 ```

-Note that if you specify the same output directory when generating a new report then the original `coverage_new.json` is renamed to `coverage_old.json` so this analysis can easily be performed.
+If you use the same output directory for a subsequent run, `cov-analysis` renames the existing `coverage.json` to `coverage_old.json` automatically, so `cov-analysis diff` works with no arguments.

 The report is written to `<report-dir>/coverage_diff.html` and shows:
 - Newly covered and no-longer-covered lines per file